hdp1972be-svg/ringbuff/README.md

 ![rb architecture](docs/rb-architecture.svg)

 A bounded queue that holds indices (or pointers) into a preallocated scratchpad of fixed-size slots.
 The producer writes directly into a slot, publishes its index, and moves on.
 The consumer reads directly from the same slot and releases it.
-No payload is ever copied through the queue. text
+No payload is ever copied through the queue.

 ```
  producer                          consumer